cyyrusli/mitselfdrivingcars/README.md

 Competition website: http://selfdrivingcars.mit.edu/deeptrafficjs/

 # Neural Network Architecture
-In this area, I experimented a few times with different architectures and decided to use a 4 layer neural network to achieve optimal results.
-I tried using Relu in my last hidden layer but decided that I needed tanh activation in my last hidden layer to get the result I wanted.
+In this area, I experimented a few times with different architectures and decided to use a 4 layer neural network with 34,26,26,26 neurons to achieve optimal results.
 Relu is also a possible choice but it is just my personal preference.